William Christian Bullitt Jr.: The Cold War

 Between 1941 and 1945, Bullitt wrote volumes of stories and social commentary on the dangers of fascism and communism.
 In the postwar years, he became a militant anticommunist.
 At the same time, he also believed that extending the 1919 Bullitt Commission and the negotiations with Lenin would have been constructive.
 Bullitt became a militant critic of the foreign policy of the Roosevelt administration, which he described as soft on communism.
-In his article "How We Won The War and Lost the Peace" in Life, Bullitt criticized Roosevelt's foreign policy towards the Soviet Union as one of endless blunders and concluded: "Russia will be able to mobilize the manpower and industrial strength of China and Japan for its ultimate assault on the United States".
+In his 1946 book The Great Globe Itself, Bullitt was extremely critical of Roosevelt's policies towards the Soviet Union, which characterized as appeasement of Stalin.